prototypefund/Digital_Bargeld-docs/anastasis.rst

 recover access to their data.
 This append-only storage for policies still leaves a strong adversary with the option of uploading many policies to exhaust the Anastasis server's capacity.
-We limit this attack by requiring a policy upload to include a reference to a **payment secret** from a payment made by the user.
+We limit this attack by requiring a policy upload to include a reference to a **payment identifier** from a payment made by the user.
 Thus, a policy upload requires both knowledge of the **identity** and making a payment.
 This effectively prevents and adversary from using the append-only policy storage from exhausting Anastasis server